The Case For Narnia

 The interplay between the residents and guests — combined with those visiting for community events and activities — will, we believe, create many unique and life-changing opportunities.

 In addition to artifacts and books connected to the life and literary legacy of C.S.
-Lewis, Narnia House will feature magical reading nooks, a large fireplace, a wardrobe-fashioned entry into a Tea Room, a private English-style garden, a gas lamppost in the nearby forest, and many other Narnian delights and glimpses into the world of Clive Staples Lewis.
+Lewis, Narnia House features magical reading nooks, a large fireplace, a wardrobe-fashioned entry into a Tea Room, a private English-style garden, a gas lamppost in the nearby forest, and many other Narnian delights and glimpses into the world of Clive Staples Lewis.

-We pledge our utmost to make this an “experience destination” that points people to the glories of the gospel and the contours of biblical worldview, in the context of warm Christian hospitality.
+We pledge our utmost to make this an “experience destination” that points people to the glories of the gospel and the contours of biblical worldview, in the context of warm Christian hospitality: a place where you might travel “Further up and further in!”

 Loading...